-Though it has yet to even open in U.S. theaters, box office analysts are already predicting that Black Panther is going to devour President's Day weekend, with an anticipated $170 million in ticket sales on the line.
-While it’s still got a ways to go to make the more than $1.51 billion that the original The Avengers film earned in 2012, this latest film in the Marvel Cinematic Universe will only ensure the franchise's dominance of Hollywood's pockets well into 2018 and beyond.
-Here are the 10 highest grossing movie franchises of all time, based on worldwide box office stats, courtesy of The Numbers.
+While it’s still got a ways to go to make more than the original The Avengers film earned in 2012, this latest film in the Marvel Cinematic Universe will only ensure the franchise's dominance over all other film series well into 2018 and beyond.
+(Yes, Star Wars included.)
+Here are the 10 highest-grossing movie franchises of all time, based on worldwide box office stats, courtesy of The Numbers.

 1. MARVEL CINEMATIC UNIVERSE